Maintenance Maintenance — Can You Vacuum Pool on Backwash? Proper Filter Settings

 Quick Answer

-Never vacuum your pool with the filter set to backwash mode - this sends debris directly to waste and can damage your equipment.
+Never vacuum your pool with the filter set to backwash mode - this routes your vacuumed water (and dirt) backward through the filter and out to waste, so you lose water and don't actually filter — and some debris gets pushed back into the pool.
 Use the Filter setting for normal vacuuming or Waste setting for heavy debris.

 The Short Answer: Don't Do It

 Good news: figuring out the right filter setting for pool vacuuming is solidly DIY territory—no expensive service call needed, just knowing when backwash works and when it doesn't.
 This setting is designed to reverse water flow through your filter media to clean it, not to handle incoming debris from vacuuming.
-Using backwash while vacuuming can damage your filter system and won't effectively clean your pool.
+Using backwash while vacuuming just sends your water down the drain and can push trapped dirt back into the pool, so it won't effectively clean your pool.
+(And if you have a cartridge filter, there's no backwash setting at all — cartridge systems don't use a multiport valve.)

 Understanding Your Filter Valve Settings